enszrlu/guidememaybe/project-definition.md

 - Display response as a scrollable text block
 - Embed a playable voice button:
-  - TTS audio generated directly using OpenAI’s TTS API
+  - TTS audio generated directly using OpenAI's TTS API
   - Voice options: alloy, echo, fable, onyx, nova, shimmer
-- “🔊 Replay” and “👍 Was this helpful?” buttons under response
+- "🔊 Replay" and "👍 Was this helpful?" buttons under response

 **5\.
 User Can Continue Exploring**